mafalb/python-ftputil/README.txt

 From version 2.1 to 2.2, the following has changed:

-- Results of stat calls (also indirect calls in the submodule `path`,
-  i. e. isdir/isfile/islink, exists, getmtime etc.) are now cached and reused.
+- Results of stat calls (also indirect calls, i. e. listdir, isdir/isfile/islink, exists, getmtime etc.) are now cached and reused.
 This results in remarkable speedups for many use cases.

-- The current directory is also locally cached, resulting in further but usually lesser speedups.
+- The current directory is also locally cached, resulting in further speedups.

 - File-like objects generated via ``FTPHost.file`` now support the iterator protocol (for line in some_file: ...).

+- It's now possible to write and plug in custom parsers for directory formats which ftputil doesn't support natively.

 - The documentation has been updated accordingly.